 Many of you may be familiar with the Residential Aged Care (RAC) Hub which is found in the CareSearch website.
-The RAC Hub was developed by CareSearch in collaboration with Aged Care stakeholders and launched in 2011 drawing on the work used to develop the APRAC Guidelines.
-It was one of the first web resources focusing on palliative care in aged care facilities and led the way in connecting the aged care workforce with quality evidence.
+The RAC Hub was developed by CareSearch in collaboration with Aged Care stakeholders and launched in 2011.
+The work reflected the findings of the APRAC Guidelines.
+As it was one of the first web resources focusing on palliative care in aged care facilities, the RAC Hub led the way in connecting the aged care workforce with quality evidence.

 In 2017, the palliAGED website was launched. palliAGED was funded by the Department of Health to provide a new form of palliative care guidance for aged care – both residential aged care and home care.
 It was designed to update and replace the APRAC and COMPAC Guidelines (485kb pdf).

 As part of our current work program we have completed a review of the role of the RAC Hub in CareSearch.
 One of the aims of this review was to consolidate content to create a single source for evidence based palliative care guidance for aged care.
-We have been working with the palliAGED Advisory Group and the CareSearch Advisory Group to finalise a plan.
+We worked closely with the palliAGED Advisory Group and the CareSearch Advisory Group to finalise a plan for consolidation.

-- Update the Australian Context pages and add new pages to cover the Facility issues found in the RAC Hub
+- Updating the Australian Context pages and add new pages to cover the Facility issues found in the RAC Hub

-- Develop a set of palliAGED Practice Tips that cover the Care Issues found in the RAC Hub
+- Developing a set of palliAGED Practice Tips that cover the Care Issues found in the RAC Hub